Alice Barnes' British Champion Canyon Aeroad - Cycling Weekly

 Barnes rides aboard the Ergon SR Pro Carbon Women’s saddle – this perch was developed following feedback from the Canyon-SRAM team.

-Barnes opts for a size XXS frame, with a 120mm stem to provide a long reach and the wind cheating Canyon H11 Aerocockpit bars measure 390mm across.

-The bike pictured is in training mode, with Zipp’s Firecrest 302 wheelset, fitted out with durable Schwalbe Durano DD tyres – mechanics will swap to 303s and Schwalbe Pro One TLE tyres to race.
+The bike pictured is in training mode, with Zipp’s Firecrest 302 wheelset, fitted out with durable Schwalbe Durano DD tyres – mechanics will swap to 303s and Schwalbe Pro One TLE tyres to race – if and when the number pinning season arrives this year.

-Barnes’ aero road bike from German brand Canyon sports a white, red and blue paint scheme to celebrate her dual National champion status.
-For 2020, the Canyon-SRAM team bikes sport a range of colour schemes to match the intergalactic kit.